-Saumya is also a Hindi poet and his work regularly appears in Hindi literary magazines and journals.He is also committed to the idea of doing social science in vernacular and has written a short introduction to Claude Lévi Strauss’s anthropology in Hindi.
+Saumya is also a Hindi poet and his work regularly appears in Hindi literary magazines and journals.He is also committed to the idea of doing social science in the vernacular and has written a short introduction to Claude Lévi Strauss’s anthropology in Hindi.

 Saumya’s research interests include:

-Previously at University of Delhi
+Papers taught previously at the University of Delhi

-Currently teaching at Ahmedabad University
+At Ahmedabad University

 Saumya has a poetry collection to his credit titled Ghar Ek Namumkin Jagah Hai (2021), published by Hind Yugm Prakashan, New Delhi.

 ‘Mathematics and Forms of Sociality: Remarks on the Foundations of Mathematics’ Talk delivered in the Sociology Seminar series at South Asian University, 16th October 2019.

 ‘What is Modern Mathematics?’
 Talk delivered in the Sociology Seminar Series at Shiv Nadar University, 12th November 2020.